MicrosoftDocs/power-pages-docs/power-pages-docs/configure/enable-azure-storage.md

 1. On the right side, select the portal application by searching your site name and then select the **Select** button.
 1. Select **Review + assign** >  **Review + assign**.

-Power Pages require certain global settings that tell the application how to locate your storage account.
+Power Pages requires certain global settings that tell the application how to locate your storage account.

-Azure storage integration only works with Notes configured in basic form metadata.
+Azure storage integration only works with notes configured in basic form metadata.
 Azure Blob as storage isn't used if you use Portal Comments that can be set up using Timeline.
-Though portal comments also provide capability for files to be uploaded as attachments, these files are only stored in Microsoft Dataverse.
+Although portal comments also provide capability for files to be uploaded as attachments, these files are only stored in Microsoft Dataverse.

 > [!NOTE]
-> * You must enable attachments for the table in Microsoft Dataverse first before using this feature.
+> * Before using this feature, you must enable attachments for the table in Microsoft Dataverse first.
 Learn more in [Create a table](/power-apps/maker/data-platform/data-platform-create-entity).
 > * The maximum per file upload size is 10 GB.

 ### Specify the storage container